gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

 * the film reponse to variations in exposure $X$ is a non-linear function, called "characteristic curve" of the film, accounting for a non-linear relationship between pixel exposure $X$ and its intensity $Z$

+# Debevec's Algorithm

+  The goal of this method is to render HDR cenes on conventional display devices, to be tested with real radiance maps as well as synthetically computed radiancce solutions

 * To cover the full dynamic range, one can take a series of photographs with different exposures, raising a question on **how to combine these separate images into a composite radiance map**

 ## Algorithm

 * input: a number of digitized photographs taken from the same point with different exposure times